Daniele-Dondi/AutoChem/README.md

  This program generates all the products coming from the combination of a starting pool of compounds and a set of reactions.<br>
   The program can also download modules and pathways from KEGG database.<br>
- Moreover, input files for ORCA and Gaussian can be produced for further calculations of free energies.
+ Moreover, input files for ORCA, Gaussian, CREST and xTB can be produced for further calculations of free energies.
  For this aim, bash scripts present in the scripts directory help the automation process for the submission of jobs, their checking and automatic restarting in order to have optimized structures with no imaginary frequencies. <br>